recurve-methods/flexvalue/README.rst

 The gas avoided cost calculator is a macro-driven Excel file, so several data extraction and transformation steps were done to combine all calculator results into a single table.

 *Currently the gas avoided costs data uses the same year-month avoided costs (using Utility: PGE, Class: Total Core, End Use: Small Boiler, Emission Control: Uncontrolled) for all analysis.
-Based on testing against the CET, different numerical factors are applied depending on the program administrator.
-Future work can incorporate the full suite of gas parameters.*
+Based on testing against the CET, different numerical adjustment factors are applied depending on the program administrator.*

+The adjustment factors applied are:
+- PGE: 0.933918
+- SCE/SCG: 0.868483
+- SDGE: 0.930421

 Inputs